Performance Appraisals and Giving Feedback

 By Jennifer Hibbit

-In the recent Executives Leading Sustainable Change program a participant shared her performance appraisal experience in a way I thought was very insightful and an admirable ‘Leading by Context™ move.’
+In the recent Executives Leading Sustainable Change program a participant shared her performance appraisal experience in a way I thought was very insightful and an admirable ‘Leading from Context™ move.’
 She started asking questions, asking for more clarity in the feedback.

 It was the ensuing conversation and the development work that I’ve been doing regarding delivering powerful assessments that inspired me to write about the topic of feedback.
 Powerfully receiving feedback, like the ELSC participant did, is the topic of a separate Coaching Tip.